Edirom/Edirom-Online/README.md

 * build **xar of sample data** for deploying at exist-db
   * see [building sample data]
 * deploy to the Edirom-Online backend
+  * at [http://localhost:8080/exist/apps/dashboard/admin#](http://localhost:8080/exist/apps/dashboard/admin#) (sign with password "changeme")
+  * go to "User Manager" and to the account "admin" and change the default password to a safer password, note it at a secure place
-  * at [http://localhost:8080/exist/apps/dashboard/admin#](http://localhost:8080/exist/apps/dashboard/admin#) (signed-in with admin password - see previous section) go to "Package Manager" then "Upload" and select the xar file which (supposed the build-method linked above was used) was built at `/PATH_TO_LOCAL_EDIROM_EDITION_EXAMPLE_REPO/build/EditionExample-0.1.xar`
+  * go to "Package Manager" then "Upload" and select the xar file which (supposed the build-method linked above was used) was built at `/PATH_TO_LOCAL_EDIROM_EDITION_EXAMPLE_REPO/build/EditionExample-0.1.xar`
 * now you can visit the Edirom-Online frontend to see the edition again: [http://localhost:8089/](http://localhost:8089/)

 For testing purposes you can also deploy multiple editions into one Edirom-Online by using the same steps to build and deploy another xar package.